 Helmut Herbst, the director and screenwriter, was kind enough to allow the curator to present the first five minutes of Part 1 on YouTube.
 The curator especially enjoys the interesting narration and Mr. Herbst use of political and dada video montage.
 It is not widely known that, as a young man, John Heartfield worked in film and was fascinated by film editing.

 John Heartfield, Kunstler des Volkes, 1959

 Heartfield’s 240 photomontages for Germany’s AIZ magazine covers from 1930-1938 were a cinematic indictment of the rise of the Third Reich.
 Heartfield’s use of “art as a weapon” while living in Adolf Hitler’s Berlin made him number-five on the Gestapo’s most wanted list.

-The exhibition features Dada anti-fascist artist John Heartfield documentaries.
-Heartfield was much more than the founder of photomontage.
-He was one of the most influential groundbreaking graphic designers of the twentieth century.
+The exhibition features documentaries on Dada anti-fascist activist artist John Heartfield.
+Heartfield was much more than the founder of photo montage. an art form he used as a political weapon against Adolf Hitler and his allies.
+He was also one of the most important graphic designers of the twentieth century.

 All media in the VIDEO section of the Exhibition can be quickly accessed at: